temporalio/cli/README.md

 **Note:** Make sure you have a Temporal server running before using the CLI.

-### Switching to updated tctl v1.14.0-alpha
+### Trying out tctl v1.14.0-alpha with the updated UX

 **Note** Switching to `tctl v1.14.0-alpha` is not recommended on production environments.

-The package contains both `tctl v1.12.1` and the updated `tctl v1.14.0-alpha`.
+The package contains both `tctl v1.13.1` and the updated `tctl v1.14.0-alpha`.
 Version v1.14.0-alpha brings updated UX, commands and flags semantics, new features ([see details](https://github.com/temporalio/proposals/tree/master/cli)).
 Please expect more of upcoming changes in v1.14.0

-By default, executing tctl commands will execute commands from v1.12.1.
+By default, executing tctl commands will execute commands from v1.13.1.
 In order to switch to experimental v1.14.0-alpha run

 ```
 tctl config set version next